 (b) Designated available park areas

-Designated areas at New River Gorge National River, Gauley River National Recreation Area and Bluestone National Scenic River where the sale or distribution of printed matter is allowed pursuant to a written permit is listed in APPENDIX A. Some specific sites may not be available at all times due to the constraints listed in 36 CFR 2.52.
+Designated areas at New River Gorge National Park and Preserve, Gauley River National Recreation Area and Bluestone National Scenic River where the sale or distribution of printed matter is allowed pursuant to a written permit is listed in APPENDIX A. Some specific sites may not be available at all times due to the constraints listed in 36 CFR 2.52.
 Permit conditions specific to each site and event may be established in accordance with 36 CFR 2.52.
 See APPENDIX A.

 (b) Scattering of human ashes